Gardening Mitcham team symbolising commitment to ethical work practices

 We monitor the effectiveness of our anti-slavery measures using performance indicators such as number of supplier audits completed, issues raised and corrective actions implemented.
 An annual review of this modern slavery statement and associated policies is conducted by the senior leadership team to ensure continued relevance, improvement and alignment with legal obligations.
 This review includes risk mapping, policy updates and consultation with key stakeholders.

-Annual review meeting for Gardening Mitcham's anti-slavery programme In conclusion, Gardening Mitcham maintains a firm stance against modern slavery across all operations and relationships.
+The image features two metallic gardening buckets placed on a well-maintained, lush green lawn with dense, vibrant grass.
+One bucket contains various gardening tools, including a red-handled trowel, a small hand fork, a weeding tool, and a gardening glove, along with a ball of natural twine or string.
+The background showcases a wooden surface, likely a garden shed or fence, providing a warm, natural backdrop to the outdoor setting.
+The scene suggests a gardening workspace ready for planting, lawn maintenance, or other outdoor garden tasks, reflecting professional lawn care and gardening services typical of Mitcham in South London.
+The lighting indicates a clear, bright day with natural sunlight highlighting the textures of the tools, grass, and wooden background, emphasizing a well-organized and inviting garden environment.
+In conclusion, Gardening Mitcham maintains a firm stance against modern slavery across all operations and relationships.
 Our combined approach of a zero-tolerance policy, rigorous supplier audits, secure reporting channels and an annual review process creates a structured and transparent framework to prevent exploitation.
 We remain committed to continuous improvement, increased supplier engagement and strengthening safeguards that protect vulnerable workers throughout our gardening services and supply chains.

 Gardening Mitcham